Danielle's Place of Crafts and Activities

 What you will need:

-Socks - Children's stretchy socks in a variety of colors and designs, the stretchier the better.
+Socks - (Children's stretchy socks in a variety of colors and designs, the stretchier the better.
 I used socks that were 75% cotton, 22% polyester and 3% spandex from K-mart.
-They were on sale, 3 pairs for 50 cents.
+They were on sale, 3 pairs for 50 cents)

-Hot melt glue gun - One that uses low temp. glue sticks.
+Hot Melt Glue Gun - (One that uses low temp. glue sticks)

-Sock Critter Diagram 1
+Sock Dog Diagram

 1. Flatten a sock so that the heel part of the sock is facing up.